Terms and Conditions

 These conditions together with the General Information and any other written information form the basis of your contract with Cruise Connections Ltd. Cruise only bookings will be operated under the terms and conditions of the cruise line you are travelling with.
 Cruises packaged with flights and additional services may operate under the cruise line terms and conditions or Cruise Connections Ltd terms and conditions.
 Where we have created a unique package, we will make clear at the time of booking which terms and conditions apply and provide you with a copy or link to the relevant web page.
 It is important that you read them carefully.
 All holidays are offered subject to availability.

-- FINANCIAL PROTECTION: All cruises and packaged air and cruise holidays are financially protected.
-ABTA protection exists when you book a cruise sailing from the UK and the CAA’s ATOL scheme offers protection for holidays including flights.
-These are Government approved consumer protection schemes of which we are members under membership numbers ABTA PO136/Y6422 and ATOL 11239.
+FINANCIAL PROTECTION: All cruises and cruise holidays are financially protected.
+ABTA, a Government approved consumer protection scheme, exists when you book a cruise sailing from the UK.
+We are a member of ABTA with membership numbers ABTA PO136/Y6422.
+If you book a flight holiday it will be booked by us as an agent under the cruise company’s ATOL membership.
 The schemes will also ensure your repatriation in the event the company becomes insolvent.
-When you book flight inclusive packages with us you will receive an official ATOL Certificate that lists the services provided which are financially protected and where to contact in the very unlikely event that things go wrong.
+When you book flight inclusive packages with usyou will receive an official ATOL Certificate issued by the cruise company that lists the services provided which are financially protected and where to contact in the very unlikely event that things go wrong.
 Please see the CAA ATOL consumer protection guarantee at www.caa.co.uk/atol-protection.
 We fully comply with the Package Travel and Linked Travel Arrangements Regulations 2018.
 The combination of travel services offered to you is a package holiday within the meaning of the Regulations.
 Therefore, you will benefit from all rights applying to package holidays.
 The type of cruise/package you purchase from us will determine who is providing the financial protection; either the cruise line you are travelling with or Cruise Connections Ltd. The responsible company will ensure the proper performance of the holiday and for providing assistance if you are in difficulty.
 We will clearly confirm with your booking confirmation with whom your financial protection sits and your key rights under the Regulations will be detailed in the package to be provided prior to booking or available at www.legislation.gov.uk/id/ukdsi/2018/9780111168479/contents.

 - HOLIDAY BOOKING & PAYMENT: When a booking is made, the “lead name” on the booking guarantees that he or she is aged 18 or over and has the authority and accepts on behalf of the party the terms of these booking conditions and pays the deposit for every person named on the booking whilst clearly giving us the passenger names exactly as they are on the passports of those travelling.
 We will advise the amount of deposit due on the particular cruise or package you are booking.
 Depending on the date of travel we may require full payment at the time of booking.
 Once you confirm to our reservations agent that you agree to the cruise/package being offered, the booking will be confirmed and a contract is formed between us and cancellation/amendment charges will immediately apply.
 Most airlines only have flights on sale 9-10 months before departure, in this case we will advise you but still make a booking, take a deposit, issue an invoice and ATOL certificate therefore forming a contract between us on the basis that the actual flight details and final price will be advised when flights are released for sale by the airline.
 We will contact you again with the flight timings, your agreement at this point will mean the booking is confirmed and cancellation/amendment charges will immediately apply.
 Final balance payments are usually due 120 days before departure but we will confirm the exact date on your confirmation document.
 Please ensure you check this document carefully as we regret we cannot accept any liability if we are not notified of any inaccuracy in any document within 14 days of our sending it out.
 If the balance is not paid on time we reserve the right to treat your booking as cancelled by you and apply cancellation charges.